-These are an important element of life in the school and staff offer a range of activities and clubs.
-After school there are sports clubs and match fixtures.
-We also hold after school rehearsals for Rock Challenge, Youth Speaks and Inter-house Drama competitions in preparation for these events.
-Regular after school activities include St. John Ambulance Cadet Unit and a Music Group, all of which meet weekly.
-We are a licensed centre for the Duke of Edinburgh Award and run both the Bronze and Silver awards.
+These are an important element of the life of the school.
+Staff offer a range of activities and clubs.
+After school, there are sports clubs and match fixtures.
+We also hold after school rehearsals for Dance Live, Youth Speaks and Inter-house Drama competitions in preparation for these events.
+Regular after school activities include St. John Ambulance Cadet Unit and a Music Group, which meets weekly.
+We are a licenced centre for the Duke of Edinburgh Award and run both the bronze and silver awards.
 Club lists are sent out on a termly basis.
 If parents have a particular skill or interest they would like to offer as a club for our senior school pupils, please contact the Headteacher.